 Who is Stevens Business Service, Inc.?

 Stevens Business Service, Inc. is a debt collection agency located in Lowell, Massachusetts.
+Their job involves recovering unpaid debts from individuals who have failed to meet their payment obligations.

 Who does Stevens Business Service collect for?